-So we strongly encourage you to do your research before settling on a policy: You’ll quickly find that we’re one of the only pet insurance companies that treats gum disease like any other illness.
-(We’re not really sure why.)
+So we strongly encourage you to do your research before settling on a policy.
+Some pet insurance companies won’t cover periodontal disease like they would any other illness—at least not unless you purchase this coverage as an add-on.
+(We're not really sure why.)

-First: if you take diligent care of your pet’s teeth, you probably won’t need your vet for routine dental care — or, at least, not nearly as often.
+First, if you take diligent care of your pet’s teeth, they probably won’t need quite as much routine dental care at the vet’s office.
 So brush your pet’s teeth, because they can’t do it on their own.
 And make sure you start doing it when they’re young, because dogs and cats are more resistant to tooth-brushing if you start when they’re older.